wmcbrine/wmcbrine.github.io/tivo/HMO.md

     http://www.tivo.com/{document}

-{document} represents the place within the URL where the optional text can be inserted.
-(The "/{document}" portion is optional and might not appear in an actual URL.)
+Here, the "/{document}" portion is optional and might not appear in an actual URL. {document} represents the place within the URL where the optional text can be inserted.

 ### 3.2 Hierarchy